GinjaChris/pentmenu/README.md

 * UDP scan - uses nmap to scan for open UDP ports.

 * Check Server Uptime - estimates the uptime of the target by querying an open TCP port with hping.
-Accuracy of the results varies from one machine to another.
+Accuracy of the results varies from one machine to another; this does not work against all servers.

 **DOS MODULES**